magenta-aps/osdatascanner/docs/architecture/pipeline.md

 Processor, Matcher and Tagger stages are customarily bundled into a single process known as the _worker_.

+## Components supporting the pipeline operation

+In addition to the five stages mentioned above, there are also four _collectors_, which update the databases for the admin and report modules with relevant information about the running scanner jobs.
+While these _collectors_ are not technically a part of the pipeline, they provide important information about the state of the running scanner jobs across the admin and report modules:

+* Checkup Collector (admin): This collects *checkup* messages about objects that should be revisited (scanned again) next time the scanner jobs runs.
+* Status Collector (admin): This collects *status* messages about the current status of a scanner job, i.e. the number of objects scanned so far, the total number of objects, the number of explored sources, etc.
+* Event Collector (report): This collector maintains `Organisation`s, `OrganizationalUnit`, `Account`, `Alias` and `Position` objects in the report module database, such as bulk CRUD operations on said objects.
+* Result Collector (report): This collects *problem*, *metadata* and *match* messages and is in charge of performing CRUD operations for `DocumentReport`s in the report module database.

 ## What are the pipeline's design principles?

 * Simple external interfaces